 When we look at the image above, we tend to observe three pairs of symmetrical brackets rather than six individual brackets.

 People prefer symmetric appearances over asymmetric ones.
-Balanced column width and a gentle curve add to the enjoyment of the BootB web design:
+Alternating columns of images and text, centered sliders, and a three-column list add to the visual enjoyment of the Trello homepage design:

 5. Law of Common Fate